michael-benin-CN/gifshot/README.md

 'gifWidth': 200,
 // Desired height of the image
 'gifHeight': 200,
-// If this option is used, then a gif will be created using these images
+// If this option is used, then a GIF will be created using these images
 // e.g. ['http://i.imgur.com/2OO33vX.jpg', 'http://i.imgur.com/qOwVaSN.png', 'http://i.imgur.com/Vo5mFZJ.gif'],
 // Note: Make sure these image resources are CORS enabled to prevent any cross-origin JavaScript errors
 // Note: You may also pass a NodeList of existing image elements on the page